-Wood must be one of humanity’s oldest natural resources.
+Wood is one of humanity’s oldest natural resources and Wood Finishes Direct love it.
 It has helped keep us safe, comfortable and warm for millions of years.
 But trees graced our beautiful blue planet long before our ancestors were a twinkle in the universe’s eye.
 Imagine a world with absolutely no human-generated noise, mess or disruption, just endless seas of gently-waving trees and plants as far as the eye can see.
 It would be a splendid and moving sight.

 We’ve used wood for so long that most of us don’t really ‘see’ it any more.
 It’s part of the cultural scenery.
 But in the same way the starry night sky blows your mind with its eternal vastness, looking at a tree with fresh eyes brings its miraculous nature back into focus: enormous, powerful plants whose origins lie way back in the depths of geological time, some of which live literally thousands of years.
 If trees could tell a story, what would they say?